bbrowning/crc-operator/README.md

 # Known Issues

+- The first time a CrcCluster gets created on any specific Node, it takes a LONG time to pull the CRC VM image from quay.io.
+There's a planned CrcBundle API that may be able to mitigate this by pre-pulling the VM images into the internal registry.
+For now, if crcStart.sh times out and this is the first time running a VM on that specific Node, just run the script again with the exact same arguments.
 - The kubeconfigs have an incorrect certificate-authority-data that needs to get updated to match the actual cert from the running cluster.
 Should that have changed?
 Look at